-Other types of bus gates include lifting barriers or sliding gates which completely block a (bus-only) roadway.
+Another type of bus gate uses sliding gates which completely block a (bus-only) roadway.
 An example of the latter can be seen further down this page, in the section which looks at bus-only roads.

 The most well known form of bus priority is the bus lane, which is a traffic lane that for all or part of the day is subject to a Traffic Regulation Order which restricts it to buses only.

 In Britain the law says that any motor vehicle constructed or adapted to carry more than 8 passengers (plus the driver) can use a bus lane, unless the word 'local' is included with the bus 'pictogram' on the bus lane road signs, in which case only vehicles providing a local bus service can use it.